 - Some building’s emergency lighting source is provided by battery, and will have a limited amount of time the emergency lighting will remain on.
 In this instance, you should evacuate the building when emergency lighting comes on: this is especially important if there is limited or no natural lighting available along your exit path.
 Do not reenter the building until the power has been restored.

 - Turn off all electrical equipment, including computers.
 Do not turn any equipment back on until power has been restored or you are advised to do so by Facilities Management.

-- In the event of an extended, campus wide, or area wide power outage, instructions and information will be provided through the UM Emergency Text Alert and Early Warning systems.
+- In the event of an extended, campus wide, or area wide power outage, instructions and information will be provided through the UMD Emergency Text Alert and Early Warning systems.

 - Elevators will not function during a power failure.
 Use the stairs to evacuate the building.